near/docs/docs/validator/validator-faq.md

 ### Why did my node get kicked-out of the validation process on BetaNet?

 Considering that you are running betanet, you might be kicked out because your node is not producing enough blocks.
 Please try again or open an issue on [GitHub](https://github.com/nearprotocol/stakewars) if you are experiencing reoccurring issues.

 Please note that sometimes we had to reset the BetaNet, and nodes might need to be reinstalled to work properly.
 We normally announce these updates in our official join the channel `#community-validator-announcement` on our [Official Slack](https://near.chat) and Stake Wars repo on [Github](https://github.com/nearprotocol/stakewars).

 ### After logging into the shell with 'near login', I always receive an error message “Exceeded 10 status check attempts.”
 How should I solve this?

 This means that something is broken in the wallet, please reach out to us on Slack for troubleshooting.

+### Could someone permissionlessly delegate to me as a validator?
+*Last Updated: 20200501*

+It is important to remember that delegation is not implemented on the protocol level, which means each validator can have their own contract that they use to attract delegators.
+Delegation is supposed to be permissionless, but of course the validators can write their own staking contract to be permissioned if they would like.
+Also they get to decide commission fees and how reward distribution works.